 Eau de vie is a French version of grappa, a distilled fruit brandy usually flavored with flowers or herbs.

 Another Italian digestif is amaro.
 There are many varieties with a wide range of tastes, everything from sweet and syrupy to bitter and herbal.
 Each one has a different combination of herbs and plants which make up its formula.

 Green Chartreuse is made by French Carthusian monks using a staggering 130 different herbs and ingredients.
 It is slightly sweet and has an earthy taste.
 They also make a milder, sweeter version using honey called Yellow Chartreuse.

 If you want something more familiar, Jagermeister, that popular shot drink, was originally made to be a digestif.
 Frankly, I’d like it better that way than as a shot.

 Harlem is a Dutch herb and spice liquor made by the same people that make the well-known Ketel One vodka.

-Bitters is often added to cocktails, but it’s herbal content makes it a good digestif.
-Other possibilities are sherry, limoncello and ouzo.
-Cognac and whiskey, taken neat (without ice or other additives) are also good after dinner drinks.
+Bitters are often added to cocktails, but its herbal content makes it a good digestif.
+Other possibilities are sherry, limoncello, and ouzo.
+Cognac and whiskey, taken neat (without ice or other additives) are also good after-dinner drinks.

 Stop by your local wine or liquor store and see what they have available.
 It makes a nice finish to a big meal.